jblam251/tcgaRNAML/README.md

 The easiest way to install tcgaRNAML is from GitHub.
 1. Clone the Repository to your Local Machine
 2. Unzip the Contents
-3. Move to the Directory where the Package was Unzipped and Build using the Command Line (ie. R CMD build tcgaRNAML)
+3. Move to the Directory where the Package was Unzipped and Build from the Command Line (ie. R CMD build tcgaRNAML)
-4. Now Install at the Command Line (ie. R CMD install tcgaRNAML_0.1.tar.gz)
+4. Now Install from the Command Line (ie. R CMD install tcgaRNAML_0.1.tar.gz)
-5. Open R or Researt your R Session
+5. Researt your R Session
 6. Load the Package (ie. library(tcgaRNAML))